If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Cutscenes

-The mission briefings in the US/Europe version were replaced with black splash screens with the name of the episodes.
+The mission briefings in the US/Europe version were replaced in the Japanese version with black splash screens with the name of the episodes.

 US/Europe Japan Japanese Text/Romaji Translation